Loss Function Design for Deep Unfolded Sparse Signal Recovery: Supervised and Unsupervised Learning: Simulation Results

 We first show the results of ISTA with the learned step size obtained by deep unfolding.
 Figs.~\ref{fig:ISTA_results}(\subref{subfig:MSE_ISTA}) and~\ref{fig:ISTA_results}(\subref{subfig:Objective_ISTA}) show the mean squared error (MSE) performance and objective function value of ISTA with the following step sizes, respectively: \begin{itemize} \item $\alpha_{t} = 1/L$ (``ISTA ($\alpha_{t} = 1/L$)'') \item $\alpha_{t} = 2.1 \times 1/L$ (``ISTA ($\alpha_{t} = 2.1 \times 1/L$)'') \item $\alpha_{t}$ obtained by supervised learning (``supervised-ISTA'') \item $\alpha_{t}$ obtained by unsupervised learning (``unsupervised-ISTA'') \end{itemize}

 The value $2.1$ was obtained from preliminary experiments as the empirical maximum value at which ISTA converges most rapidly without divergence in most simulations.
 From Fig.~\ref{fig:ISTA_results}(\subref{subfig:MSE_ISTA}), we observe that supervised-ISTA achieves better final MSE than other methods.
 This is because supervised learning utilizes the true value of the unknown vector $\bm{x}_{i}^{\ast}$ and learns to approximate it as closely as possible at the final iteration.
+In other words, supervised-ISTA effectively learns a mapping from $\bm{y}$ to $\bm{x}^{\ast}$, correcting the bias inherent in the solution $\hat{\bm{x}}$ caused by the $\ell_1$ regularization.
+As a result, the learned parameters drive the algorithm toward $\bm{x}^{\ast}$ rather than the minimizer of the $\ell_1$ regularized optimization problem.
 In fact, from Fig.~\ref{fig:ISTA_results}(\subref{subfig:Objective_ISTA}), we can see that the step size learned by supervised learning fails to minimize the objective function.
 In contrast, for unsupervised-ISTA, both the MSE and objective function values converge to nearly identical values as the original ISTA, but in fewer iterations.
-This is attributed to the use of the original objective function of ISTA as the loss function.
+As discussed in Remark~\ref{rem:unsup_property}, since the unsupervised loss coincides with the original objective function, a globally optimal step size sequence for a fixed number of iterations achieves a lower training loss than any fixed step size.
+Moreover, since incremental training optimizes the step sizes at each stage $T = 1, 2, \ldots, T_{\text{max}}$, this property applies not only at the final iteration but also at intermediate stages, where the learned step sizes are optimized to minimize the objective function after fewer iterations.
+Although global optimality and the absence of a train-test gap are not guaranteed in practice, this result provides a theoretical basis consistent with the observed behavior.

 We then show the step size $\alpha_{t}$ of each method in Fig.~\ref{fig:ISTA_results}(\subref{subfig:StepSize_ISTA}).
 From Fig.~\ref{fig:ISTA_results}(\subref{subfig:StepSize_ISTA}), we observe that the step size of supervised-ISTA takes large values in the first $20$ iterations, then continues to take small values.
 In contrast, the step size of unsupervised-ISTA exhibits a zigzag pattern around the dotted line given by $\alpha_{t} = 2.1 \times 1 / L$ in the first $40$ iterations.
 This zigzag pattern is also observed for other deep unfolded methods~\cite{TISTA,Takabe2019-yc,Takabe2022-us,Matsuda2025-js}.